The LEED / TERM® Connection

 With its International Code Council evaluation report of TERM, Report Number ESR 3632 represents a significant expansion of available physical termite barriers which can be considered to meet the “approved by code” requirement.

 By designing non-chemical barriers into structures, architects are using a systems approach.

 IPM, used for decades in both the agricultural and structural pest control worlds, uses a systems approach to reduce the number of pests, and the amount of pesticides applied to crops and structures.

 The design and construction world should note one of IPM’s key requirements:

 That is what this website, and Polyguard’s efforts since 1999, is about.
-Designing and building effective non-chemical pest preventive measures into the structure can be done today.
+Designing and building effective non-chemical pest preventive measures into the structure can be done today; with most of it incorporated into the building waterproofing.
 We believe that non-chemical pest barriers are the next level for the building envelope’s contribution to sustainable construction.